RI-SE/ATOS/docs/Contributing/Issues/issues.md

 <a name="bugs"></a>
 ## Bug reports

-A bug is a _demonstrable problem_ that is caused by the code in the repository.
+A bug is an error, flaw or fault in the design of a piece of software or code.
-Good bug reports are extremely helpful - thank you!
+We welcome bug reports, as they are extremely helpful in furthering the development of the project.

 Guidelines for bug reports: